peteroupc/html3dutil/doc/H3DU.Math.md

 Returns a quaternion that lies along the shortest path between the given two quaternion rotations, using a spherical interpolation function.
 This is called spherical linear interpolation, or "slerp".
-(A spherical interpolation finds the angle between the two quaternions -- which are treated as 4D vectors -- and then finds a vector with a smaller angle between it and the first quaternion.
+(A spherical interpolation finds the shortest angle between the two quaternions -- which are treated as 4D vectors -- and then finds a vector with a smaller angle between it and the first quaternion.
 The "factor" parameter specifies how small the new angle will be relative to the original angle.)